mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Learner agency in the form of choice over the  chosen activity is present not only in the dimensions of the difficulty and theme of the game features they wished to add, but also in their approach to undertaking it.

+**for Transformational agency, fluidity of practice of participants for characteristics of an emerging inclusive, ideoculture**

+What is the end goal that I have been designing for?

+Am I designing for agency, varied forms of agency in individuals

+Or  is that missing the point, is the overall environment what should be designed for?

+What is my contribution to research based on this questions.
+Are there different things I am suggesting?

+My end goal is a creative, emerging, inclusive ideoculture, and the use of GDPs here is one means to achieve it.
+NOT the only one.

+**Is it Fluency?**

+Is it jamming?
+A sense of flow?

+While the distributed nature of the toolset, hindered peer learning in P1 as too many tools were introduced, in P2 it helped build authentic digital literacy skills.
+Some young participants became remarkably swift and adapt at thus transforming chains of actions into a fluid operation.

 ### Metaphors of harbours and playgrounds as a way to explore conceptions of (relational) agency